-8.9.
-Infrastructure programs introduced by the Federal and/or Provincial governments (such as Canada Community Building Funds and Ontario Community Infrastructure Fund) should be assessed relative to the asset management needs and priorities, compared with our ability to fund.
+9. New infrastructure programs introduced by the Federal and/or Provincial governments (such as Building Canada, Canada 150, OCIF) should be assessed relative to the asset management needs and priorities, compared with our ability to fund.

-The CCBF and the OCIF have continued to introduce more reporting and Asset Management Plan requirements.
-Any future new program needs to be reviewed by comparing to the asset management plan over a long term period in order to maximize the benefit of receiving funding from the Federal and Provincial Government, weighing it against the use of reserves or issuance of debt to cover our share.
+With introduction of the new Building Canada Fund, OCIF and most recently the Canada 150 funding, many changes were introduced and projects advanced in the asset management plan that may not have been in the current year plans.
+Each new program needs to be reviewed for comparing to the asset management plan over a five year period in order to maximize the benefit of receiving funding from the Federal and Provincial Government, weighing it against the use of reserves or issuance of debt to cover our share.

-In the past, the Municipality of Chatham-Kent has benefited from various projects undertaken by the infrastructure stimulus program that assisted with sanitary and storm systems, roads, bridges, parks and recreation facilities.
-Recently this funding source has been scarce.
+In the past, the Municipality of Chatham-Kent has benefited from various projects undertaken by the recent infrastructure stimulus program that assisted with sanitary and storm systems, roads, bridges, parks and recreation facilities.